viktomas/logseq-extractor/README.md

 - Takes Logseq page properties (`title:: Hello world`) and turns them into [Front Matter properties](https://gohugo.io/content-management/front-matter/) `title: Hello World`.
 - Changes the Markdown syntax to remove the top-level bullet points.
+- if you have top-level block `- private` in your file, `logseq-export` will remove it and all content that follows.
+I use it for copyrighted content like verbatim highlights/pictures from books.

 See an **example of a deployed graph** on [viktomas.github.io/logseq-export](https://viktomas.github.io/logseq-export/).
 The graph and the [Hugo](https://gohugo.io/) project can be found in the [example](/example/) folder.
 Run the example locally with ``